FirebaseExtended/firebase-queue/README.md

  - `_state_changed` - The timestamp that the task changed into its current state.
 This will always be the server time when the processing function was called.
  - `_owner` - A unique ID for the worker and task number combination to ensure only one worker is responsible for the task at any time.
  - `_progress` - A number between 0 and 100, reset at the start of each task to 0.
  - `_error_details` - An object containing the error details from a previous task execution.
 If present, it may contain a `previous_state` string (or `null` if there was no previous state, in the case of malformed input) capturing the state the task was in when it errored, an `error` string from the `reject()` callback of the previous task, and an `attempts` field containing the number of retries attempted before failing a task.
+If the `suppressStack` queue option is not set to `true`, there may also be a `error_stack` field containg a stack dump of any error passed into the `reject()` function.

  By default the data is sanitized of these keys, but you can disable this behavior by setting `'sanitize': false` in the [queue options](#queue-worker-options-optional).